The Good News and Bad News about e-Signatures

 - Enhanced customer experiences

-The widespread adoption of e-signatures has been supported by electronic signature laws around the world, including the Americas, Europe, Middle East, Africa and Asia-Pacific.
+The widespread adoption of e-signatures has been supported by electronic signature laws around the world, including the Americas, Europe, Middle East, Africa, and Asia-Pacific.
 Many of these are based on a model law enacted by the United Nations Commission on International Trade Law – Model Law on Electronic Signatures (2001).

 Today there are more than 75 countries that recognize the legal validity of e-signatures.
-The e-book An Introduction to Electronic Signature Laws Around The World is a great resource to start your investigation of e-signatures.

 About John Mancini